stafwag/blog/source/_posts/2019-01-26-how-to-install-libreboot-on-a-thinkspad-w500.markdown

 ##### Verify

+It always a good idea to verify the gpg signature...

+Download the gpg key

 ```
 pi@raspberrypi:~ $ gpg --recv-keys 0x969A979505E8C5B2
 gpg: failed to start the dirmngr '/usr/bin/dirmngr': No such file or directory
 gpg: connecting dirmngr at '/run/user/1000/gnupg/S.dirmngr' failed: No such file or directory
 gpg: keyserver receive failed: No dirmngr
 ```

+I needed to install dirmgr seperately on my Raspbian installation.

 ```
 pi@raspberrypi:~ $ sudo apt-get install dirmngr